LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 Based on Linear Regression, we use `sigmoid` as a binary classifier and `cross entropy` as a loss function to build a Logistic Regression model.

-Regardless of the `tensorflow` version or the`rosetta` version, the changes are the same.
+Regardless of the `TensorFlow` version or the`Rosetta` version, the changes are the same.
 Compared with the `Linear Regression` version, only the model construction part needs to be changed, that is, only the following modification is needed:

 - On the predicted value part, add `sigmoid` functionality